VAT-registered businesses must:

 You can keep them on paper, electronically or as part of a software program (eg book-keeping software).
 Records must be accurate, complete and readable.

-If you’ve lost a VAT invoice you can’t rely on a photocopy.
-Ask the supplier for a duplicate (marked ‘duplicate’).
+If you’ve lost a VAT invoice or it is damaged and no longer readable, ask the supplier for a duplicate (marked ‘duplicate’).